ComplexOrganizationOfLivingMatter/seaStarProcessingSegmentation/README.md

 codes inside:
 seaStarProcessingSegmentation/Voronoi/

-### MakeVoronoiModels
+### GetVoronoiModels

 Function to make voronoi tesselations from centroids of image segmentations.
 It is used to compare voronoi models with real data.
-This function is called from seaStarProcessingSegmentation/mainVoronoiPacking <br />
+This function is called from seaStarProcessingSegmentation/maiGetVoronoiModels <br />
 #### INPUTS: <br />
 originalImage: raw image <br />
 labelledImage: segmented image <br />